vectara/vectara-answer/DOCKER.md

 ## Introduction

+Docker provides a container based mechanism that ensures consistency and portability as well as environment isolation.
+For these reasons, deployment of Vectara \Answer via Docker may be preferred in some cases.<br>
 To demonstrate how to use Vectara Answer with Docker we will now walk through the steps for building an application with the content of Paul Graham's essays website (http://paulgraham.com/).

 We call this application `AskPG`.